 Phase 4 is scheduled to start after Phase 3 fundraising and construction are complete.
-Phase 4 will restore the interior of the keeper’s house ($1,000,000).
+Phase 4 will restore the interior of the keeper’s quarters ($1,000,000).

-Your help and donations have made great improvements in preserving Cana Island Lighthouse for generations to come.
+Your contribution will help make great improvements in preserving the Cana Island Lighthouse for generations to come.

 What We Have Accomplished So Far…

 2012– Restroom Facilities and maintenance building erected (cost of $300,000)

 2013– Land Acquisition and parking lot construction for safe improved access (cost of $1.5 million)